-Applying the method of moments and Gumbel formula to the data give some interesting results.
-The values used in the formula are shown below and can be easily computed.
-When the formula is applied to find the flow values for an average recurrence interval of fifty years it is calculated as $39.1 \text{ m}^3$ /s.
-This is less than the largest flow during the record which under the Weibull formula has an average recurrence interval of twenty-seven years.
+Table 6.4 Values required for the Gumbel formula, derived from the Wye data set in Table 6.3 an average recurrence interval of twenty-seven years.
 This discrepancy is due to the method of moments formula treating the highest flow as an extreme outlier.
-If we invert the formula we can calculate that a flood with a flow of $48.87 \text{ m}^3/\text{s}$ (the largest on record) has an average recurrence interval of around three hundred years.
+If we invert the formula we can calculate that a flood with a flow of 48.87 m3/s (the largest on record) has an average recurrence interval of around three hundred years.

-analysis of when low flows occur needs to be carried out so that the hydrological year avoids splitting in the middle of a low flow period.
-In this case P(X)refers to the probability of an annual minimum greater than or equal to the value X. The formulae used are the same as for flood frequency analysis (Weibull etc.).
+Mean (Ō) Standard deviation ($\sigma{{ m Q}}$) a value b value 21.21 6.91 18.11 0.19 analysis of when low flows occur needs to be carried out so that the hydrological year avoids splitting in the middle of a low flow period.
+In this case P(X) refers to the probability of an annual minimum greater than or equal to the value X. The formulae used are the same as for flood frequency analysis (Weibull etc.).